xLiQuiDz/Reinforcement-Learning/README.md

 1) Go from three channels to one channel
     - Screen images have three channels, while our agent only needs one channel.
 We convert the image to grayscale.
-- Downscale to 84 x 84
+2) Downscale to 84 x 84
     - Images are realy large, with makes training slow.
-I am resizing the image to 84 x 84 to improve learning.
+We resize the image to 84 x 84 to improve learning.
-- Take max of previous two frames
+3) Take the maximum of previous two frames
-    - We keep track of the two most recent frames and taking the max over the two.
+    - We keep track of the two most recent frames and we take the maximum over the two.
 This is needed to overcome flickering in some Atari games.
-- Repeat each action for four steps
+4) Repeat each action four times
     - We repeat the same action four times for every skipped frame.
-This allows us to play n times more.
+This allows us to play 4 times more.
-- Swap channels to first possition
+5) Swap channels to first possition
     - Pytorch expects that images have channels first, while the OpenAI Gym returns images with channels last.
 We fix this by swapping the axis of the NumPy array.
-- Scale output
+6) Scale output
     - Scale output, since they are integers from 0 to 255.
 We can deal with this by dividing the image by 255.
-- Stack four most recent frames
+7) Stack four most recent frames

 ## Neural Network Architecture
 ### Naive Deep Q-learning